dmrl56/Monocraft-Installer/README.md

 # Monocraft Font Tool for VS Code

-A simple, user-friendly Windows GUI tool to install Monocraft fonts and configure Visual Studio Code font settings with one click.
+**A modern, user-friendly Windows GUI to install Monocraft fonts and configure Visual Studio Code font settings in one click.**

+---

 ## Features